jundalisay/spblist/content/en/research/descartes/world/chapter-13.md

 3. **moves away from the center** when considered less massive than the other more massive parts [have more difference from the center-identity]

-The stone would tend towards `E` if the circular agitation was ignored and it broke free from the sling's force.
+The stone would tend towards `E` if the circular agitation was ignored and it broke free* from the sling's force.

+> *Superphysics Note: In Superphysics, this is due to the Law of Conservation of Idea

 <!-- its energy were totally not affected or impeded by the sling.  -->

 ![1](/graphics/physics/world-13aaa.jpg)